205 W 5th Ave

 the Columbia River.

 The coalition is open to anyone who would like to participate.
-Monthly meets occur on the third Wednesday of every month from 8:30 am to 9:30 am at the Kittitas County Public Health Department, conference room 115.
+Monthly meetings occur on the third Wednesday of every month from 9:00 am to 10:30 am at the Kittitas County Public Health Department, conference room 115.
+Meeting dates/times are occasionally adjusted due to holidays and other unexpected scheduling reasons.
+For more information about meetings, please contact the Public Health Department.

 Milk Expression Breaks